HIKING HOME PADDLING

 It was in this area that the William H. Elliot passed by me heading toward the lock chamber - a very interesting vessel with an interesting assortment of cargo!
 It appears that this vessel is based about 60 miles downstream in Marietta.

 By the time you reach mile 236 you’ll find a spot on the charts that’s indicated as being an occasional loading and unloading spot near the mouth of Spring Run.
-I found the stream to be too clogged with algae to paddle, but it look like it marks the downriver end of Letart, West Virginia.
-It's clear that before the river was dammed there must have been some kind of waterfall here because the community of Letart Falls, Ohio lies just across the river.
+I found the stream to be too clogged with algae to paddle, but it looks like this marks the downriver end of Letart, West Virginia.
 There’s an old boat ramp here on the WV side, by the way, but it looks private.
+Something else interesting...
+It seems that at one time there might have been some kind of waterfall here.
+I mention that because the community of Letart Falls, Ohio lies just across the river.

-It's also at this point that you'll be looking at the tip of an island.
+It's also at this point that the river beings to widen considerably and you'll be looking at the tip of an island.
 Guess what the name of it is?
 Letart Island!
-That name - Letart - seems particularly popular in this general vicinity and there's an interesting article on it here.
-As for the island, it's about a mile in circumference by my estimation and it's part of the Ohio River Island National Wildlife Refuge run by the Fish and Wildlife Service.
-Trespassing on this particular island looks to be forbidden according to a sign I saw, but I do know that most of the other islands allow for exploration.
+That name - Letart - seems particularly popular in this general vicinity.
+As for the island, it's about a mile in circumference and it's part of the Ohio River Island National Wildlife Refuge.
+Exploration of this particular island looks to be forbidden according to a sign I saw, but I know that most of the other islands do allow for exploration.
+The second photo below was taken at the downriver tip of the island...

-I saw a bird in here of the kind that I often see on the water.
-In looking into it further, I believe that this is a cormorant.
+I saw a bird in here of the kind that I often see on the water and in looking into it further, I believe that this is a cormorant.
 I most often see these along the shoreline in low lying tree branches, but I've also see them dive underwater to catch fish.
 They can stay under quite a while too!
+The bird is in the center of the photo below.
+Hopefully you can see it.
+These birds can be quite well comouflaged!

-After you pass the northern tip of the island at mile 235 you’ll see Tombleson Run enter the river on the West Virginia side at mile 235.
-I was able to get into it about ½ mile and I did pass a ramp that the charts indicate that Larry’s Locker Campground and Marina.
-There were some RV’s parked here but I saw no boats docked.
-NOTE: As I look now in 2021 it appears that Larry's in no longer here.
-There's a grocery at this location.
-Go a little further past the ramp and you’ll find some great houses as the water begins to get shallow.
-I stopped at a point where the stream makes a sharp left to enter into a little hollow.
-I was a bit too self-conscious to continue due to the proximity of the dwellings and the low shoreline, but it sure was beautiful!
-The first two pictures were taken in the back of the creek while the last one was taken as I came out and looked back downriver toward the dam.
+After you pass the island you’ll see Tombleson Run enter the river on the West Virginia side at mile 235.
+I was able to get into it about ½ mile and I did pass a ramp almost immediately that the charts indicated was Larry’s Locker Campground and Marina, although it's no longer in operation.
+Anyway, if you go a little further you’ll find some great houses as the water begins to get shallow.
+I stopped at a point where the stream makes a sharp left to enter into a little hollow, as I was a bit too self-conscious to continue due to the proximity of the dwellings and the low shoreline.
+It sure was beautiful though!
+The first two pictures were taken in the back of the creek while the last two were taken on different trips as I came out and looked back downriver toward the dam.
+The area can be quite colorful!

 …and look across the river here too.
 There’s a great looking home in a beautiful location just upriver from this point.
 It’s at the same spot as the Tom’s Run Light and Day Mark at mile 233.5.
 What a great rural railroad scene!
 I hope the owner doesn’t mind me putting up this picture, but if Tom’s Run is a stream in this area I saw no sign of it!

-Neither did I see Johns Run for that matter!
-It’s supposed to enter the river at mile 232.5 right at the spot of a Martin Marietta location.
-The company supplies builing materials and they operate a sand and gravel mine here.
+Meanwhile, Johns Run is supposed to enter the river on the Ohio side at mile 232.5 right at the spot of a Martin Marietta location, but I didn't see the stream.
+Marin Marietta is still here.
+The company supplies building materials and they operate a sand and gravel mine here.
 Also note the nice floral basket that nature has made of some of their old barges…

-Paddle another mile and you’ll have reached the mouth of the beautiful Little Mill Creek.
-I made it a bit over a mile into this one, yet it wasn’t just the scenery that made paddling here such a wonderful experience!
-You see, as I proceeded I was hearing the beautiful sound of church bells!
-Such sounds amid such an equally incredible background was a deeply moving experience for me.
-Indeed, it was a perfect symphony of sight and sound which, combined with the spirituality of the music, was truly incredible.
+Paddle another mile and you’ll have reached the mouth of the beautiful Little Mill Creek in West Virginia.
+This is not the stream you came in from - it's the smaller version.
+I made it in a little over a mile and found it to be a sheer delight!
+It wasn’t just the scenery that made paddling here such a wonderful experience, however.
+You see, as I proceeded I was also hearing the beautiful sound of church bells!
+Such sounds amid such an equally incredible background was a deeply moving experience.
+Indeed, it was a perfect symphony of sight and sound combined with the spirituality of the music.
 Watch out for bee hives though (check out the last picture)!

 x

-Let me first clarify something.
-I just described Little Mill Creek above, yet Mill Creek itself lies just a little further upriver on the Ohio.
+Back on the Ohio you'll find that Mill Creek itself lies just a little further upriver.
 It’s across from the community of Apple Grove, Ohio at about mile 231.5.
 As mentioned, there’s quite a bit to explore back in this stream and I’ll be composing a separate journal on it at some point.
 Meanwhile, the first picture below shows not an island but the mouth of Mill Creek (on the right).
 The second shot is a preview of one scene you’ll find in Mill Creek.

 DIRECTIONS: